CFHTLS Overview

 Survey Organization

-The three main entities serving the Canadian and French communities are 1) the CFHT for
+The three main entities that served the Canadian and French communities were 1) the CFHT for

 and photometric calibration, and source catalogs generation, 3) the Canadian Astronomy

-The CFHT Board of Executives gave its final approval for the project following a
+The CFHT Board of Executives gave its final approval for the project in 2002 following a

 SAC recommendation prepared